ScoutmasterBucky/ScoutmasterBucky/site/index.md

 opportunities: 14,050+
 online: 1,335+
 news:
+    - We're happy to be back!
+[Learn about what's coming](#exciting-things-on-the-horizon)
     - COVID 19 STATEMENT.
     - New Fall 2020 Opportunities Added
     - Site Redesign - [Read More](#new-website-design)